 What makes it lawful to collect and share the information

 Personal data will be collected by DfE’s appointed contractor on DfE’s behalf for the purposes of research and statistical analysis that is in the public interest pursuant to Regulation 3(6) of the Education (Individual Pupil Information) (Prescribed Persons)(England) Regulations 2009.
 The legal basis for processing this data is Article 6(1)(e) of the General Data Protection Regulation where “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the [data] controller”.

-The processing of sensitive personal data, consisting of information as to racial or ethnic origin, this is necessary for the purpose of identifying or keeping under review the existence or absence of equality of opportunity or treatment between persons of different racial or ethnic origins.
+The processing of sensitive personal data, consisting of information as to racial or ethnic origin, this is necessary for the purpose of identifying or keeping under review the existence or absence of equality of opportunity or treatment between persons of different racial or ethnic origins as permitted under Article 9 (2)(j) of the GDPR.
 This is with a view to enabling such equality to be promoted or maintained and is carried out with appropriate safeguards for the rights and freedoms of data subjects.

 How participation affects you

 No individual child, parent, or teacher will be identified or identifiable in any reporting.
 Participation (or non-participation) in this study will have no influence on parents, teachers or children.
 Parents/carers are free to change their mind at any time and withdraw, or withdraw their child/children, from the study.